ShivamAgarwal3639/tetrisreward/privacy-policy.md

 - Google Authentication: When you choose to sign in to our app using your Google account, we collect your Google authentication details, including your email address.

-- Email Address: We may ask for your email address during the sign-up process to create and manage your Tetris Rewards account.
+- Email Address: We may ask for your email address during the sign-up process to create and manage your Tetris/Snake Rewards account.
 This information is securely stored and used for account-related communications and to facilitate the redemption of rewards.

 - Advertisements: Our app may display third-party advertisements.
 These ads may collect certain non-personal information, such as your device type, location, and interaction with the ads.
 Please note that we do not have access to or control over the information collected by these advertisements.